Deevious/odin-recipes/README.md

-# odin-recipes
-Create Boilerplate along with body and other inputs
+Create boilerplate along with body and other inputs